 Advertisement

-Down 1-11
+Tyrone 0-18 Down 1-11

 It was decent enough fare on a blustery day at Plunkett Park.
-Four more lads made their senior intercounty debut – Ethan Jordan, Ruairi McCullagh, Joey Clarke and substitute Shane Hughes.
+Four more lads made their senior intercounty debut – Ethan Jordan, Ruairi McCullagh, Joey Clarke and Shane Hughes.
 For that alone, the McKenna Cup has been a worthwhile endeavour.

 24 players in total saw game-time yesterday, not a million miles away from a rolling subs scenario, though that comes with the caveat that two starters – Ruairi Canavan and Niall Devlin – were taken off with injuries early doors.

 There were ample positives to take from the display and with 10 minutes remaining Tyrone were threatening to run away with it, but back-to-back two-pointers from Down’s Pat Havern kept the home side on their toes until the referee called time on proceedings.
-Still, it was a thorougly deserved win.
+Still, it was a thoroughly deserved win.

 Scorers